 - Coaching sessions are kept confidential.
-Communication Lab Advisors do not share information about client relationships and work.
+Communication Lab Fellows do not share information about client relationships and work.

 - Sessions can be no longer than 60 minutes.

-- If a client misses three appointments, s/he will not be able to take advantage of the Communication Lab during the following four months.
+- If a client misses three appointments, they will not be able to take advantage of the Communication Lab during the following four months.